nerdyrodent/YourChoice/README.md

 Want even **MORE** fun?
 Have two-framework enabled LLMs chat with each other 🧔👱‍♀️

-There are also some add-one "packs" in the packs directory.
-You can use those after you've pasted the main framework text for extra giggles.
+There are also some add-on "packs" in the packs directory.
+Most of them you can use those after you've pasted the main framework text for extra giggles.

 The [Homological Pragmatics](packs/Homological_Pragmatics_1.0.2.txt) pack also works stand-alone for some speculative semiotics fun!